freenas/freenas-docs/userguide/tn_initial.rst

 default gateway.
 When prompted, input the IP address of the default gateway.

-**5) Configure Static Routes:** will prompt for the destination network and the gateway IP address.
-Re-enter this option for each route you need to add.
+**5) Configure Static Routes:** prompts for the destination network and the gateway IP address.
+Re-enter this option for each route to be added.

 **6) Configure DNS:** will prompt for the name of the DNS domain then the IP address of the first DNS server.
-To input multiple DNS servers, press :kbd:`Enter` to input the next one.
+To enter multiple DNS servers, press :kbd:`Enter` to input the next one.
 When finished, press :kbd:`Enter` twice to leave this option.